mfherbst/asedftk/docs/asedftk.md

 	- `('Gaussian', width)`
 	- `('Methfessel-Paxton', width, n)` where in each case `width` is the width in eV and `n` is the Methfessel-Paxton order.
-- **verbose**: Make the SCF be more verbose and print some iteration information.
 - **xc**: Exchange-correlation functional, default is `LDA`, options are `LDA` or `PBE`.
 - **n_mpi**: Number of MPI threads to employ when running DFTK.
   Set this to a value between `1` and the number of irreducible k-Points.